nerdfiles/periodic-table-of-information/docs/images/architecture-internal.md

 3. _Hypermedia As the Engine of Application State_.

 The overall philosophy of PTI might be called _narratological functionalism_;
 or: _the discourse is the message_.
+Critically, we *must not* allow the draconian telecommunications providers to dictate the level-of-support for the web, which is "fundamentally a distributed hypermedia application."

 ## Kingdom of Parsers